jqjiksina/WebApp/README.md

 # AiWeb_backEnd

-Here's detailed steps for deploying back-end project with python in Anaconda.
+Here's detailed steps for deploying back-end project on **Linux** with python in Anaconda.

 **Since I havenot wrapped the backend project into docker, so for now, just run the project on the host machine.**